NikeHop/UniversalPolicies/README.md

 ## Prerequisites & Dependencies

+All of the logging is done via [WandB](https://wandb.ai/site/), but needs to be enabled in the config files.

 ## Run Experiments

 ### Generate Demonstrations

+The code to generate demonstrations can be found in the `./diffusion_nl/environments/babyai` folder all following commands should be run from there.
 To generate the demonstration datasets for the different environments and different actions spaces, run:

 `python generate_demos.py --config ./configs/CONFIG_FILE --action_space 0`.